sevvalkahraman/CSE4062S19_Grp1/README.md

 Python 2.7 or 3+   (suggested 3+)

 **Libraries:**
-numpy, pandas, nltk, collections, matplotlib
+numpy, pandas, nltk, collections, matplotlib, sklearn, wordcloud

 Install libraries with using this command *pip install libraryname*

+Algorithm(Naive Bayes, Decision Tree, Knn) outputs will be in the output_file.txt file.